Avoiding Negative Experiences With Microdosing

 It would appear that doubling a dose, even a microdose, can require a proportional uptick in mindfulness.

-So, if a user normally meditates for 20 minutes after 100 milligrams of psilocybin, that same amount of effort may not cut it for 200 milligrams.
+So, if a user normally meditates for 20 minutes after 0.1 grams of psilocybin mushrooms, that same amount of effort may not cut it for 0.2 grams.

 Some real world examples